vishnupriyanpr183207/Placement-Management-App-/README.md

 | Vikram Menon | 2021 | AIML       | 7.1     | Yes     |
 | ...          | ...  | ...        | ...     | ...     |

+You can upload your own dataset too for this !

 ---

 ## 🚀 **How to Run**